 - Serve family-style from the table, and dish out according to the rule of palm.

-This dish is also fantastic with the chicken served cold.
+Jennifer’s Tip-This dish is also fantastic with the chicken served cold.
 Alternatively, if you want to use ready-cooked chicken, make extra dressing and mix it with the sliced chicken before serving.

-Recipe and photo taken from Jennifer Irvine’s ‘The Balance Diet’.
+This recipe was taken from Jennifer Irvine’s ‘The Balance Diet’.
 Available to buy here.